minecraft-initiative/UniversalFriends/README.md

 # UniversalFriends
-A library that aims at having friends that are the same for each client.
+A library that aims at having friends that are the same for each utility mod, such as [forgehax](https://github.com/fr1kin/ForgeHax) and [wwe](https://wweclient.com/).

-This repository tries to make it possible for all clients to use the same friends list.
-Because it is annoying to manually set them for each client.
+Critism and discussion is welcome.
+Join the [discord](https://discord.gg/JNjnpBu) for discussion.

+## Planned:
-In addition it makes it possible to give players a different level of friendship.
+Option to give players a different level of friendship, along with a neutral.
 Also enemies can be saved.

-Criticism and discussion are welcome. :)